Why Everyone Should Take a Mental Health Day This Week

 When to call a doctor

 Mental health days are great but they aren’t a cure for serious mental illness—those need to be treated medically and psychologically under a doctor’s care, Dr. Merrill says.
-For some people, taking a mental health day every once in a while will be enough to help them reset and stave off burnout but if you’re experiencing symptoms of depression, anxiety that hampers your ability to live your life, or thoughts of suicide or self-harm you need to get help immediately.
+For some people, taking a mental health day every once in a while will be enough to help them reset and stave off burnout but if you’re experiencing symptoms of depression, anxiety that hampers your ability to live your life, get help immediately.

 - David A. Merrill, MD, PhD, a neurologist and psychiatrist at Providence Saint John's Health Center in Santa Monica, California